vklip/memtools/Readme.md

 to install, and see `example/example.ipynb` to get started.
 Also have a look at the documentation and at the main class `Igle`, which is defined in `memtools/igle.py`.

+Here, we have adapted the memtools repository slightly for out upcomming paper:

+C. Ayaz, L. Tepper, F. N. Brünig, J. Kappler, J. O. Daldrop, R. R. Netz Non-Markovian Modeling of Protein Folding
+PNAS, in press

+We introduced a new extraction method, see example notebook.